 (ji) A club is unable to field a team and advises the opposition accordingly with a minimum 24 hours notice.
 The defaulting team is deducted two league points and the match must be re-arranged.

 (jii) A club is unable to field a team and advises the opposition accordingly with less than 24 hours notice OR a team fails to turn up without notice.
 The defaulting team is deducted two league points and the opposing team is awarded a match win to love.

 (k) All matches must commence within 15 minutes of the Home Team's stated start time.
-In the event of a team not having two couple present to play a match within 15 minutes of the home clubs start time, the offending club (either home or away) shall forfeit two games of 21 aces (an event) and a further two games of 21 aces (a second event) for every 15 minutes late.
-This will continue until 1 hour and 15 minutes from the arranged start time.
-If no couples have attended, that team shall forfeit 2 league points and the team in attendance shall record an 18-0 victory and receive 2 league points.
+In the event of a team not having two couples present to play a match within 15 minutes of the home clubs start time, and subsequently the match is unable to be concluded within the available court time, then the offending club (home or away) shall forfeit games which could not be finished.
 Visiting Clubs will not be obliged to adhere to a start time of earlier than 7 p.m.

 (l) A player may play for different clubs (or the same club) in different Leagues (provided he/she fulfils the eligibility rules for that league), but may not play for different clubs in the same league, or for the same club in the same league unless rule 13(n) shall apply.